New development plan causing residents in South End neighborhood scrambling for new housing

 CHARLOTTE, N.C.
-(FOX 46) – Residents in a South End neighborhood are scrambling to find new housing after their apartment complex announced a new development is being built there.
+(FOX 46 CHARLOTTE) – Residents in a South End neighborhood are scrambling to find new housing after their apartment complex announced a new development is being built there.

 “I love living there, absolutely love it,” Diana Capellan said.